amit-sw/SalesCompAgentDuplicate/Documentation/README.md

 8) Exceptions Agent: Gathers requirements for sales compensation exceptions.

+9) Analytics Agent: Performs analysis on uploaded CSV data file.

+10) Research Agent: Writes a detailed report on any sales comp topic doing a thorough internet research.

-9) Clarify Agent: Asks clarifying questions if the user's request is unclear.
+11) Clarify Agent: Asks clarifying questions if the user's request is unclear.

 # HOW THE CODE WORKS